-Studio Artists work in traditional art media including drawing, painting, ceramics, sculpture, printmaking, and photography.
+Studio artists work in traditional art media including drawing, painting, ceramics, sculpture, printmaking, and photography.
 Most of a Studio Artist's day is spent creating artwork, arranging shows, and preparing work for exhibition.
 They create work to display and sell in galleries.
-Studio Artists can also work in galleries, art centers, and provide artwork to collections

-Graphic Designers combine text and graphics in order to communicate a message.
+Graphic designers combine text and graphics in order to communicate a message.
 Most of a Graphic Designer's day is spent researching needs, sketching solutions, or creating designs for logos, layouts, and environments.
 They provide solutions to their client's visual communication problems.

-Web Designers / Interaction Designers combine text and graphics to create functional and compelling web sites for their clients.
+Web and Interaction designers combine text and graphics to create functional and compelling web sites for their clients.
 Most of a Web Designer's day is spent researching needs, testing the usability, developing design solutions, or implementing web sites.
 They provide clients with a functional web site that communicates the messages the client intends.
-Web Designers often work at a design agency, in an in-house design department, or as freelancers.